-Miele is a German manufacturer of premium household appliances, including washing machines, dishwashers and ovens.
+Miele is a German manufacturer of premium household appliances, including washing machines, dishwashers, and ovens.
 Founded in 1899, Miele appliances can be found in almost 50 countries around the world, and Australians have certainly taken to the brand which delivers on its promise of quality and innovation.

 In addition to big-ticket machines, Miele also produces smaller, more affordable home appliances such as vacuum cleaners, which we’ll explore in this review.

-Miele vacuum cleaners
+Miele vacuum cleaners review

 Miele has an extensive range of vacuum cleaners that are designed to be equally sleek and economical.
 Its product line can be divided into the following categories:

-- Bagless Vacuum Cleaners
+- Bagless vacuum cleaners

-- Robot Vacuum Cleaners
+- Robot vacuum cleaners

 We will review some of the most popular models in each category, looking at the price and special features of each to help you determine which one suits your needs.

-If you’re tired of bending over backwards when cleaning your house, this Miele vacuum might suck you in with its ‘comfort telescopic tube’ and ‘comfort cable rewind with single touch control’.
+If you’re tired of bending over backward when cleaning your house, this Miele vacuum might suck you in with its ‘comfort telescopic tube’ and ‘comfort cable rewind with single touch control’.
 For better ergonomics, the addition of the telescopic tube lets you adjust the vacuum to suit your height.
 And when you’re ready to pack up, you can tap the foot switch to watch the cable wind back to its place.
 There’s also a bumper strip on the vacuum to protect your furniture from scratches.

-Miele Complete C3 Cat & Dog PowerLine Vacuum Cleaner
+Miele Complete C3 Cat & Dog PowerLine Vacuum Cleaner − $849 RRP*

 Cleaning the house can be a hairy task, especially if you’ve got a furry friend in the house.
 Thankfully, Miele comes to the rescue of pet owners with the Complete C3 Cat & Dog PowerLine Vacuum Cleaner.

-This appliance is designed with a turbo brush and powered with 2,000W to collect the stubborn bits of fur and lint clinging to your carpet.
+This appliance is designed with a turbo brush and powered with 2000W to collect the stubborn bits of fur and lint clinging to your carpet.
 It also contains an Active AirClean filter, which is said to neutralise odours more effectively.

 With a 4.5L capacity dust bag, this Miele upright vacuum cleaner can hold a fair bit of dirt.
 In addition to the integrated three-piece accessory set, the model also comes with an upholstery nozzle, crevice nozzle, dusting brush, floor head brush, turbo brush and mini turbo brush.

-Miele Triflex HX1 Cordless Vacuum
+Miele Triflex HX1 Cordless Vacuum − $799 RRP*

 The Triflex HX1 is Miele’s first-ever cordless stick vacuum.
 It features a three-in-one configuration, allowing you to re-arrange the body, handle, power unit and floorhead to turn your appliance into either a stick vacuum or handheld model.
 What particularly sets this vacuum apart from the rest is its maintenance-free HEPA lifetime filter (a very sought-after feature in cordless vacs), which removes up to 99.9% of ultrafine particles and allergens in the air.
 This means you’ll never have to change the filter on this vac – ever!
-Other specs include an extra-wide 28cm electrobrush, 60-minute run time and a flexible charging function to charge the vacuum either with the power unit in the upper or lower position.
+Other specs include an extra-wide 28cm electrobrush, 60-minute runtime and a flexible charging function to charge the vacuum either with the power unit in the upper or lower position.
 The main drawback here, however, is that the Triflex has a smaller bin capacity of 0.5L which will need regular emptying.

 The range comprises several models including: